Vijfendertig/earth_rover_firmware/README.md

 This publisher can be enabled or disabled by sending a `true` or `false` bool message to `/mtk3339/enable`.
 It is disabled by default.

 The standard `nmea_navsat_driver` package provides a `nmea_topic_driver` node which translates the NMEA sentences to standard `sensor_msgs/NavSatFix`, `geometry_msgs/TwistStamped` and `sensor_msgs/TimeReference` ROS messages.

+### Position Encoder Module

+The position encoder module is provided by two [TLE4905L unipolar magnetic field switches](https://www.infineon.com/cms/en/product/sensor/magnetic-position-sensor/hall-switch/tle4905l/) and one or more magnets on the drive shaft.
+The TLE4905L requires a supply voltage of at least 3.8V, so it couldn't be powered by the Teensy's 3.3V supply.
+The input pin numbers are given as template parameters.
+The current firmware uses pins 5 and 6.

+The rosserial position encoder module provides one publisher:

+- `/encoder/position` with a 16 bit (overflowing) pulse counter.

+This publisher can be enabled or disabled by sending a `true` or `false` bool message to `/encoder/enable`.
+It is disabled by default.

 ### IMU Module